Dreded/RetroDoodads.com/content/guides/minui-setup.md

 > ⚠️ Be extremely careful when selecting disk devices to avoid wiping the wrong drive.

 > ⚠️ It's highly recommended to use quality microSD cards like **Samsung**.
 Even some **SanDisk** cards are incompatible with certain Chinese handhelds like the R36S.
-Avoid using the generic black-label SD card included with your device.
+Avoid using the generic black-label SD card included with your device as these tend to fail after a short period of time.

 ### 2. Download MinUI